Phone Number

 Carpal Tunnel Scars – credits: Wikipedia

-The surgery procedure for carpal tunnel release is relatively straightforward and is usually performed under local anaesthesia.
-It primarily involves making a small incision in your wrist or hand, through which the surgeon will cut the ligament that’s putting pressure on the median nerve.
+The Procedure procedure for carpal tunnel release is relatively straightforward and is usually performed under local anaesthesia.
+It primarily involves making a small incision in your wrist or hand, through which the Doctor will cut the ligament that’s putting pressure on the median nerve.
 The procedure usually takes about 30 minutes, and most patients go home the same day.

 Post-operative Care and Recovery